len-sla/ocr_tesseract/README.md

 RUN pip install pymupdf PyPDF2 pdfminer
 ```
-then image was build  and executed  with excelent result
+then image was build  and executed  so you have you are in bash with required libraries

 ```
 docker build  -f Dockerfile_pdf_tools -t processpdf:02